-As mentioned in the answer to question 7, a disclosure order can, in principle, also be issued with regard to evidence included in the file of a competition authority.
+A disclosure order can, in principle, also be issued with regard to evidence included in the file of a competition authority.
 Leniency statements and settlement submissions may, however, not be disclosed at any time and certain items of evidence may not be disclosed before the competition authority has closed its proceedings.